ProFormA/proformaxml/Whitepaper.md

 </xs:complexType>
 ```

-An external task must be represented by a single URI, e.g. `https://somerepository.org/sometaskid/task.zip`.
+An external task element can be represented by a single URI, e.g. `https://somerepository.org/sometaskid/task.zip`.
 The resource referenced by this URI must be a single archive file (e.g. `task.zip`) containing the `task.xml` as well as any other files related to the task.
-The archive's filename can be chosen freely, since it does not matter.
-The URI may contain any network protocol, provided the middleware/grader and the server hosting the task file are capable of using it.
-If accessing the task resource requires the middleware to authenticate with the hosting server, the authentication data should be stored with the middleware itself.
+The archive's filename can be chosen freely, it does not matter.
+The URI may also use any other network protocol if the middleware and server hosting the task resource are capable of supporting it.
+If accessing the task resource requires the middleware to authenticate with the hosting server, the authentication data can be stored with the middleware.
 A middleware may use the optional **uuid** attribute to check if the task is stored in a local cache before accessing it via the repository URI.

 ### 7.3 The grading-hints part